A geometric and combinatorial view of weighted voting: The geometry of weighted voting realizations

 \begin{theorem} Given a generic weight vector $\ww$, consider the vertical line in $\C_n$ above $\ww$.
-As the quota increases, the voting systems traversed form a saturated chain in $\w_n$, the poset of weighted voting systems.
-Moreover, the chains \begin{enumerate} \item are maximal: each one begins with system $\langle 1 \rangle$ (of unique minimal rank $1$) and finishes with consensus rule $\langle N \rangle$ (of unique maximal rank $2^n-1$); \item are self-dual: if system $v$ is in the chain, so too is $v^*$. \end{enumerate} \end{theorem}
+As the quota increases, the games traversed form a saturated chain in $\w_n$, the poset of weighted games.
+Moreover, the chains \begin{enumerate} \item are maximal: each one begins with the game $\langle 1 \rangle$ (of unique minimal rank $1$) and finishes with consensus rule $\langle [n] \rangle$ (of unique maximal rank $2^n-1$); \item are \emph{self-dual}: if game $v$ is in the chain, so too is $v^*$. \end{enumerate} \end{theorem}

 We note that not every saturated chain corresponds to a vertical line segment above a generic point.
-Obstructions beyond self-duality exist, but these are not well understood.
-Every saturated chain does correspond to some piecewise-linear motion through polytopes, as we see in Corollary~\ref{cor:pl}.
-In section~\ref{sec:future}, we discuss some approaches for studying saturated chains in posets $\w_n$ and $J_n$.
+Obstructions beyond self-duality exist, but these are not fully understood.
+Every saturated chain does correspond to some piecewise-linear motion through polytopes, as we will see in Corollary~\ref{cor:pl}.
+In Section~\ref{sec:future}, we discuss some approaches for studying saturated chains in the posets $\w_n$ and $J_n$.